HaileleulGirma/GTSTv1_course/Day4_MoreLinux.md

 system files are files that are used by the system OS. while the windows system file appear under the local disk C:, linux system files appear under the root directory ( / ).

+- the `/sbin` directory **contains binary executables and command line tools that are preserved for the root user**.
 ### /(root)
 - every single file and directory starts from the root directory.
 - only the root user has the right to write under this directory.